Help for infections

-Signs that you may have an infection include itching, burning, or pain in or around your vagina.
-If you’ve had sexual contact with someone, these signs may mean that you have a sexually transmitted infection.
+Signs that you may have a vaginal infection include itching, burning, pain in or around your vagina, or a problem with your vaginal discharge (fluid).
+If you've had sexual contact with someone, these signs may mean that you have a sexually transmitted disease (also known as an STD or STI, which means sexually transmitted infection).
 Not all vaginal infections are caused by sexual contact.
-But any time you have itching, burning, or pain, you need to see a doctor to get treated.
-This section explains the types of infections you can get without sexual contact.
+Keep in mind that any time you have itching, burning, or pain in or around your vagina, you need to see a doctor to get treated.

-Two common vaginal infections are yeast infections and bacterial vaginosis.
+Two common vaginal infections are bacterial vaginosis and yeast infections.

 Bacterial vaginosis (BV) happens when a certain kind of bacteria (a type of germ) that’s in your vagina grows too much.
 Possible symptoms include: